RasenRhino/ML_backed_gambling/README.md

      python3 app.py
 and go to `localhost:5050` as the webapp is running on port 5050.
 The prediction model had a ROC-AUC score of 60.54

-For wicket prediction in current over , run the project in jupyter notebook and open `predict.ipynb` and enter your inputs in the function.
+For wicket prediction in current over , run the project in jupyter notebook and open `predict.ipynb` in the `Wicket_Prediction` folder and enter your inputs in the function.
 Will soon be added to the flask app.